ehmicky/autoserver/docs/rest.md

 Objects and arrays can be specified using a dot notation, e.g.
 `filter.0.name=David` is parsed as `filter: [{ "name": "David" }]`.

-Values can be either an unquoted string or any JSON value.
+Values can be either an unquoted string or any JSON value, including objects and arrays.
 To differentiate between a number (e.g. `filter.weight=5`) and a string (e.g. `filter.id="5"`), surround the number with double quotes.

 Omitted values default to `true`, e.g. `?dryrun` is the same as `?dryrun=true`.